 Under the Express Entry system, in order to obtain a higher points and better chance to get an Invitation to Apply (ITA), you will also need to obtain a positive Labor Market Impact Assessment (LMIA) or a Provincial Nominee Certificate.

 Mary Zhang, a Regulated Canadian Immigration Consultant, can help you answer any questions you have.
-Contact her at Maxca`s offices in Markham.
+Contact her at Maxcan’s offices in Markham.
+Maxcan is easily accessible from anywhere in the Greater Toronto Area.